Cristina Rivera Garza

 Cristina Rivera Garza (born October 1, 1964) is a Pulitzer Prize-winning Mexican author and professor known for her fiction and memoir.
 Multiple novels, including Nadie me verá llorar (No One Will See Me Cry), received Mexico’s highest literary awards and international honors.
-Born in the state of Tamaulipas, near the U.S.-Mexico border, she is a teacher and a writer who has worked in both the United States and Mexico.
+Born in the state of Tamaulipas, near the U.S.–Mexico border, she is a teacher and a writer who has worked in both the United States and Mexico.
 She taught history and creative writing at various universities and institutions, including the National Autonomous University of Mexico (UNAM), Tec de Monterrey, Campus Toluca, and University of California, San Diego, but currently holds a position at the University of Houston.
-She received a MacArthur Fellowship in 2020, and her recent accolades include the Juan Vicente Melo National Short Story Award, the Sor Juana Inés de la Cruz Prize (Garza is the only author to win this award twice), and the Anna Seghers Prize.
+She received a MacArthur Fellowship in 2020, and other recent accolades include the Juan Vicente Melo National Short Story Award, the Sor Juana Inés de la Cruz Prize (Rivera Garza is one of two authors to win this award twice), and the Anna Seghers Prize.

 Her 2023 memoir, Liliana's Invincible Summer, which documents her sister's life and her 1990 murder at the age of twenty by a boyfriend, was a finalist for the 2023 National Book Award for Nonfiction and won the Pulitzer Prize for Memoir or Autobiography.
 The book paints a portrait of her sister's life as well as investigating the causes of and society's response to intimate partner violence.